 HITL or human contribution: the cornerstone of Innovatiana

-Chez Innovatiana, we understand the importance of humans in the process of developing artificial intelligence.
+At Innovatiana, we understand the importance of humans in the process of developing artificial intelligence.
 Our Data Labelers don't just apply methods; they also provide critical thinking and nuanced understanding that makes it possible to turn simple raw data into valuable information.
-This is especially important in areas such as facial recognition, object detection And the natural language processing, cases where the quality of annotated data can significantly influence the performance of machines and algorithms.
+This is especially important in areas such as facial recognition, And the natural language processing, cases where the quality of annotated data can significantly influence the performance of machines and algorithms.

 The interaction between our teams of Data Labelers and our AI engineers foster a synergy that optimizes workflows and continuously improves our technologies.
 This collaboration not only ensures the accuracy of the data, but it also makes it possible to adapt our solutions to the specific cultural and linguistic contexts of each client.